fujii/fujii.github.io/_posts/2015-10-10-cmake-best-practice.md

 ~~~

 The initial value of BUILD_SHARED_LIBS is OFF.
-If you want to change the defalut, make it a option.
+If you want to change the default, make it an option.

 ~~~cmake
 option(BUILD_SHARED_LIBS "build as shared libraries" ON)
 ~~~
-This violates "Prefix cache entries" rule.
+This violates the "Prefix cache entries" rule.
 Another option is:

 ~~~cmake
 option(hello_build_shared_libs "build hello as a shared library" ON) set(BUILD_SHARED_LIBS ${hello_build_shared_libs})
 ~~~
-Note that directories has a own variable scope,
+Note that directories have an own variable scope,
 setting BUILD_SHARED_LIBS does not affect the parent directory.

 ## Define FOLDER directory property

 If you have a lot of targets,
-FOLDER target property is usefull to organize the project files into folders in IDE.
+FOLDER target property is useful to organize the project files into folders in IDE.
 But, it is tedious to specify the property to all targets.
 There is a solution to specify a folder name to a directory.
 If a target property is not specified, directory property is inherited.